rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 DecisionTrees's f1-score is:  1.0
 ```

-Based on the result, I can tell that:
+Based on the result, it concludes that:
 - Decision tree is easy to understand and interpret, it's very close to human decision-making process.
 - It can work with numerical and categorical features.
 - It just need a little data preprocessing whereas KNN needs one-hot encoding